Overview

 - It can effectively achieve uniform data distribution and supports precise partition pruning based on the partitioning key.

-However, HASH partitioning also has limitations:
+Hash partitioning also has limitations:

-Hybrid data maintenance and distribution management
+Hybrid data maintenance and data distribution management

-Typical manual partitioning management approach
+Typical manual partitioning management methods

-- Primary partition:
+- Primary partitioning:

-- Subpartition:
+- Subpartitioning:

-- Recommended number of subpartitions:
+- Number of subpartitions:

-Here are two scenarios using RANGE + HASH and LIST + HASH:
+Here are two scenarios using Range + Hash and List + Hash:

 CREATE TABLE orders (